google/gapid/DEVDOC.md

 # If you build with bazel build -c dbg pkg, the <path-to-bazelout> is `k8-dbg` on Linux.
 bazel run //cmd/gofuse -- -dir <path-to-agi-gofuse> -bazelout <path-to-bazelout>

+# Build the package again to output the original compile-time generated files again.
+bazel build pkg

 # Add agi-gofuse directory to your GOPATH environment variable.
 # On Linux, with a bash shell, you can add the following to your ~/.bashrc file:
 export GOPATH="${GOPATH:+${GOPATH}:}<path-to-agi-gofuse>"